 Voices collected by Journalism 1 Staff Writers

 College Board recently announced that it will be moving the ordering and registration deadline for AP tests to November.
-The new deadline, which will take effect in the 2019-20 school year, is four months earlier than the current March deadline.
+Signups for the 2019-20 school year are scheduled to begin on Oct.
+2, 2019 and will close on Oct.
+25, 2019.
+The new deadline is four months earlier than the current March deadline.
 A $40 fee was also introduced for cancelled tests or registration occurring past the deadline.

 A statement on College Board’s website claims that earlier registration “supports deeper engagement and focus in AP courses and reflects best practice policies already in place at more than half of AP schools.”
 A pilot test in the 2017-18 school year with more than 40,000 students found that schools who registered in the fall had 50 percent more growth in exam enrollment and twice the growth in the number of low-income students who scored three or higher.

 Do you think the pilot test results justify College Board’s new early deadline and cancellation fees?
 Why or why not?

 “This possibly might justify the earlier registration deadline, but I don’t think it supports the deadline and cancellation fees.
 The whole point is to help people in lower incomes, by putting a fee you’re just making it more expensive for them which essentially ruins the whole point.” — Jaiminy Qiu, 11

 I don’t think the test results justify what College Board is doing because they were only about the effects of an early deadline.
 They do not give any reason for College Board to charge a $40 cancellation fee.
 I feel the fee might end up lowering the number of low-income students registering, because they would not want to register for something they might end up cancelling.” — Suprav Goswami, 12